Tuition: AQA Psychology/Sociology

 I normally charge £25 for an hour’s tutorial at my house.
 This includes marking assignments and supplemental materials provided by myself when appropriate.
 It also covers liaison with the contracting parent re progress and any concerns.
 (In the occasional instances where tutees pay for themselves, the fee also covers discussion on progress additional to the hour’s tutorial.)

-Where two tutees – perhaps friends – wish to be tutored together, I charge each a reduced rate of £20 each per joint session.
+Where 2 tutees – perhaps friends – wish to be tutored together, I charge each a reduced rate of £20 each per joint session.

 For teaching tutees in groups, please get in touch via the Contact page to discuss your requirements and to negotiate fees.